Japanese Patterns of Design

-Shugendo, can be translated into “The way of Mastering the Force”.
-It is a form of religion which requires a harsh and beyond imagination training and discipline.
-Nowadays, not just Buddhist monks and Shrine priests but many laymen or even people beyond their beliefs practice the Shugendo to seek the enlightenment.
-What really is Shugendo?
+Shugendo can be translated into “The Way of Mastering the Force.”
+It is a religion that requires harsh and beyond-imagination training and discipline.
+Nowadays, Buddhist monks, Shrine priests, and many laymen or even people beyond their beliefs practice the Shugendo to seek enlightenment.
+What is Shugendo?

 Brief History of Shugendo